Concrete grinding vs shotblasting

 Is it better to grind or shotblast concrete before coating?

 Depending on location, floor use, coating type and other variables, the best surface preparation method will vary.
-In some cases, floors are best ground AND shotblasted.
+Many floors are best ground AND shotblasted.

 A few general statements to answer, what is the best equipment to prepare a concrete floor?

-- Decorative coatings will benefit from removing high spots, and should be ground.
+- Decorative coatings will benefit from removing high spots so concrete should be ground.

 - Ground surfaces will have residual dust in the pores, and should be de-dusted if required by the material type.

 - Protective coatings are typically thicker and will require shotblasting to meet the required CSP.

 - Large floors will be prepared much quicker by shotblasting.

 - Small and hard to reach areas will only be accessible with small hand grinders.

 The picture above illustrates a floor that has been both ground, and shotblasted.
 You can see that even after multiple passes with a vacuum to remove dust, the shot-blaster is still able to remove loose particles.